pgniewko/solubility/README.md

 ### Solubility
 Intrinsic solubility (water solubility): solubility of non-charged molecules, i.e. free acid and base free form.
 It is required that the solubility of the compound is determined in the presence of its solid substance.

 The project is motivated by the [challenge](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00345) and the following blog [post](http://practicalcheminformatics.blogspot.com/2018/09/predicting-aqueous-solubility-its.html).

+(Upate 01/02/2021): The analysis of the challenge results have been recently [published](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.0c00701).

 ### Data preparation and model training
 In this section we discuss how to (1) prepare data, (2) train models, and (3) make challenge predictions with the code in this repository: